-The system supports only four graphics displays at a time.
+Graphics Displays The system supports only four graphics displays at a time.
 A "display" is a video output port or connector.
 For example, the Dual Visualize Enhanced Graphics Card (A4451A) is a dual display card.
 It has two external video connectors so it accounts for two of the maximum of four displays.
-If you installed one of these cards, and a Visualize Enhanced Graphics Card (A4450A) , plus the built-in EG Graphics they would account for the maximum of four displays supported by the system.
+You need to install a Visualize Enhanced Graphics Card (A4450A) in addition to the built-in EG Graphics, and the A4451A for a four display system.

-The built-in graphics adapter accounts for one graphics display (graphics(0)).
+The built-in graphics adapter (graphics(0)) accounts for one graphics display.